vtrlx/cpong/README.txt

 pong.c
 ======

-A clone of Pong written in less than 500 lines of suckless-style C.
+A clone of Pong written in less than 500 lines of minimalistic C.

 Setup
 =====